sean-russell/translatetogether/README.md

 - [] Select individual translation for completion
 - [] Review translation
 - [] Show completed translations in list
+- [] View list of terms to be voted on
+- [] Select individual term for voting on the translation
+- [] Input votes for the individual terms

 # Teaching Assistant Side